 Gorilla trekking begins around 8:00 am, and the duration of the hike can vary from 30 minutes to 7 hours, depending on the location of the mountain gorillas.
 Once found, you will be granted a one-hour encounter with the gorillas in their natural habitat, where you will have the opportunity to take photos, record videos, learn about their habits, behaviors, among other things.
 This will provide you with an unforgettable experience on your safari.

-Visitors seeking unforgettable and lifetime-worthy gorilla trekking experiences should consider booking a 2-day Uganda gorilla trekking tour from Kigali or a 3-day Bwindi gorilla trekking tour from Kigali with Trek Africa Tours at a reasonable price.
+Visitors seeking unforgettable and lifetime-worthy gorilla trekking experiences should consider booking a 2-day Uganda gorilla trekking tour from Kigali or a 3-day Bwindi gorilla trekking tour from Kigali with Trek Africa Expeditions at a reasonable price.